safx/swift-idl/README.md

 You should modify some keywords whose types are not determined.
 You also modify or comment out some keywords like `private` since `swift-idl` can't process properties of Swift's resorved words currently.

-If you'll use this command with option `-a` (APIKet), you should add properties for this request.
+You can use this command with option `-a` (APIKit).
+You should add properties for this request in this case.